 At The Allen School, we strive to deliver courses that will prepare you to succeed as a professional in the medical industry.
 We have carefully designed several objectives to guide the vital instruction and hands-on learning you will experience in our Medical Assistant Program.
 Through our in-depth medical assisting training, you will culminate the program equipped with clinical and professional skills necessary to excel as a medical assistant and prepare to sit for your medical assistant certification if you choose.

 A Medical Assistant is a health professional who supports physicians and other health professionals in a physician’s office or medical facility.
-You must earn a CMA certification to become a Medical Assistant.
 We offer a program that will help you achieve this goal.

 Our Medical Assistant Program is a 34-week curriculum plan consisting of 21 courses broken up into eight modules.
 This way you can get the maximum training in the most efficient time.